-He received his law degree from Rutgers Law School where he served as Assistant Managing Editor of Rutgers Journal of Law and Religion and was a Board Member of the Hunter Appellate Advocacy Moot Court.
-After graduating law school he clerked for the Honorable William E. Nugent.
+Prior to joining the firm in 2020, Eric received his law degree from Rutgers Law School where he served as Assistant Managing Editor of Rutgers Journal of Law and Religion and was a Board Member of the Hunter Appellate Advocacy Moot Court.
+After graduation, he clerked for the Honorable William E. Nugent of the Appellate Division of the Superior Court of New Jersey.

-Outside the office Eric enjoys listening to music, playing guitar and staying on top of sports news for his fantasy team.
+Outside the office Eric is thoroughly enjoying his new title as Dad, and introducing his daughter to his hobbies: listening to music, playing guitar and staying on top of sports news for his fantasy teams.

 A Cake by Any Other Name: An Analysis of Masterpiece Cakeshop, Rutgers Journal of Law and Religion, Volume 19, Summer 2018 Edition